 Whichever training and rollout strategy you choose, ensure you provide enough processing time for the employees.
 This makes them more receptive to using the new office desk reservation software.

 Bonus read: How to Make the Desk Booking Accessible for All

 Provide Consistent Experience

 Implementing an office desk reservation software doesn’t stop at successful deployment.
 Ensuring that employees have a hassle-free software utilization experience from thereon is just as important.

 Ensure the software is free of bugs and has the required server capabilities to handle large loads.
 And while you’re at it, make it easier for employees to report any glitches so that they can be rectified at the earliest.

 Lastly, keep a close eye on your desk utilization metrics to identify any gaps in software deployment, and use these clues to improve the user experience.

 Along with desk booking, it also helps you filter amenities, send messages, locate employees, and optimize space while being cognizant of the latest social distancing guidelines.
-What’s more, it comes with features that allow for seamless integration with existing software too.
+What’s more, it comes with features that allow seamless integration with existing software.

 If you are interested to learn more about the